-The ASPCA Anti-Cruelty Grant Program supports nonprofit organizations and governmental agencies dedicated to the prevention and elimination of animal cruelty throughout the United States.
+The ASPCA Anti-Cruelty Grants Program supports nonprofit organizations and governmental agencies dedicated to the prevention and elimination of animal cruelty throughout the United States.

-Funding priorities for the ASPCA Anti-Cruelty Grant Program are limited to the following categories:
+Funding priorities for the ASPCA Anti-Cruelty Grants Program are limited to the following categories:

 Animal cruelty investigation programs (limited to organizations with law enforcement authority or in formal partnership with same)

 Expenses incurred as a result of large-scale cruelty seizures and/or surrenders of companion and/or farm animals in cases involving puppy mills, animal fighting, hoarding, abuse and/or neglect.
 These expenses include veterinary care, housing, transport, spay/neuter, and placement*.
 Requests for such funds are limited to organizations with law enforcement authority having jurisdiction over the case or whose involvement was requested by same.